 South Indian Canteen, Sadashiv Peth

 Home style Tam-Brahm food with a healthy dose of nostalgia.
 This modest little eatery is a favourite amongst locals for its honest-to-goodness Tamil idli/wada-sambhar, meals, upma and Pongal.
 Authentic, pocket-friendly and generous portions are the best words to describe South Indian Canteen.
 One bite into the steaming hot wada sambhar and you’re sure to be transported to Trichy.

 For some of the best Surmai Gassi, Neer Dosa, Sol Kadhi, and Kori Roti, Coconut Grove is one of my all-time favourites.
 The Andhra Chilli Chicken might not be for the faint-hearted, but it’s big on flavours and well, if it’s not the kick-you-in-the-face delicious, it’s not Andhra.
 Special mention goes to Clams Sukkha and Chicken Ghee Roast.
 So fabulous!

 You haven’t enjoyed a hearty south-Indian meal in Pune until you’ve eaten a Grand Satvik Thali at Dravidas Bistro on Dhole Patil Road.
 Serving food made from entirely organic ingredients, Dravidas Bistro is purely vegetarian and completely delicious.
 So much so that even hard-core carnivores swear by this place.
 Who wouldn’t like to be served a grand satvik thali complete with poriyal, rasam, avial, iddiyapam, sambhar, tomato rice and papad.
 A true feast if there were ever once.
 Wash it down with some filter coffee, or even their freshly-pressed health juices and cleanses.

-have a peek here So, where are you celebrating Onam this year, Pune?
+So, where are you celebrating Onam this year, Pune?

 Feature Image by Ramesh NG